rladies/community/discussion-topics/001-rebranding.md

 However, labeling text could be updated to reflect "R-Ladies+ Global".
 New social media accounts would have to consider whether the handle should include the `+` or not in the handle, if it is an allowable character.
-Discrepancies between handles and branding across multiple could cause confusion.
+Discrepancies between handles and branding across multiple platforms could cause confusion.

 ## Possible Alternatives